ObjectDB Database Search

 GROUP BY and HAVING clauses

-The GROUP BY clause enables grouping of query results.
-A JPQL query with a GROUP BY clause returns properties of generated groups instead of individual objects and fields.
-The position of a GROUP BY clause in the query execution order is after the FROM and WHERE clauses, but before the SELECT
+The GROUP BY clause groups query results.
+A JPQL query with a GROUP BY clause returns properties of the resulting groups instead of individual objects and fields.
+In the query execution order , the GROUP BY clause is processed after the FROM and WHERE clauses but before the SELECT clause

 Report Generation with BIRT and JPA